vegaprotocol/documentation/docs/concepts/vega-chain.md

 Self-nominated stake refers to the amount of VEGA a validator has staked to their own node.
 The minimum stake amount required is defined by the network parameter `reward.staking.delegation.minimumValidatorStake`.
 Not having enough self-nominated stake can have an impact on rewards.

 * **Network risk**: A validator who has not committed enough stake to meet the minimum is a risk to the network because they may not be invested in keeping the network running
-* **Validator score**: If a validator does not meet the `reward.staking.delegation.minimumValidatorStake`, the validator is given a lower score, which can affect their rewards
+* **Validator score**: If a validator does not meet the `reward.staking.delegation.minimumValidatorStake`, the validator is given a lower score
-* **Reward impact**: A validator with too little self-stake forfeits their share of the rewards for each epoch they are below the threshold, as do the tokenholders who stake to them.
+* **Reward impact**: A validator with too little self-stake forfeits their share of the rewards for each epoch they are below the threshold, and tokenholders who nominated that validator **will not receive rewards** for every epoch the node is below the minimum

 #### Too much stake
 An over-staked validator has more stake than is ideal for a healthy and functioning network.
-Staking to an over-staked node can affect your rewards.
+Staking to an over-staked node can affect the rewards a tokenholder receives.

 * **Network risk**: The risk of an over-staked node is that it could have too much consensus voting power
 * **Validator score**: A node that is over-staked is given a lower validator score - the more over-staked it is, the lower the score